Nephridium: Protonephridia

 A protonephridium (proto = "first") is found in the phyla Platyhelminthes, Nemertea, Rotifera and Chordata (lancelets).
-They have the same anatomy as the metanephridia but with the internal ciliated funnel blocked by terminal cells: either a flame cells (if ciliated) or a solenocytes (if flagellated).
+They have the same anatomy as the metanephridia but with the internal ciliated funnel blocked by terminal cells: either a flame cell (if ciliated) or a solenocyte (if flagellated).
 Thus their tubules lack internal openings, while retaining their opening to the organism's exterior.
 They function in osmoregulation (ionoregulation).

 Each terminal cell has one or more cilia and their beating inside the protonephridial tube creates an outward going current and hence a partial pressurization in the blind of the tube.
 Because of this, pressurization drives waste fluids from the inside of the animal, and they are pulled through small perforations in the terminal cells and into the protonephridium.
 The perforations in the terminal cell are large enough for small molecules to pass, but larger proteins are retained within the animal.
 From the bottom of the protonephridium the solutes are led through the tube, formed by the canal cells, and exits the animal from a small opening formed by the nephridiopore.

 Selective reabsorption of useful molecules by the canal cells occurs as the solutes pass down the tubule.
 Protonephridia are generally found in basal organisms such as flatworms.
 Protonephridia likely first arose as a way to cope with a hypotonic environment by removing excess water from the organism (osmoregulation).
 Their use as excretory and ionoregulatory structures likely arose secondarily.

 These are excretory systems in phyla Platyhelminthes and are also called blind tubules.
 These tubules bear a tuft of cilia or flagellum.
 An organ of excretion in flatworms: a hollow cup-shaped cell containing a bunch of cilia or flagellum, whose movement draws in waste products and wafts them to the outside through a connecting tubule.